PhilipYip1988/linux/001_ubuntu2304/readme.md

 ![img_019](./images/img_019.png)

 Your installation media is now ready.
-As the startup disc creates a single partition that is the size of the installation media, leaving the rest of the USB flash drive as unallocated space, you will need a seperate USB Flash Drive to copy the BIOS Update to.
+As the startup disc creates a single partition that is the size of the installation media, leaving the rest of the USB flash drive as unallocated space, you will need a seperate USB Flash Drive to copy the UEFI Update to.

-## Dell UEFI BIOS Setup
+## UEFI Setup

+The Unified Extensive Firmware Interface (UEFI) is as the name suggests, the firmware interface of your devices motherboard.
+This firmware is tied to the motherboard and does not change when an operating system is installed on a storage device suchas a NVMe SSD.

+UEFI is essentially used to configure the firmware settings of the motherboard and the wider device.
+UEFI is used to select boot devices, perform a data wipe of internal drives and has a number of firmware related security technologies such as Secure Boot.

+Legacy computers manufactured pre-2012 had a small subset of the technologies available in UEFI and came with a Basic Input Output System (BIOS).

+Despite the wider capabilities of UEFI, the term BIOS is generally used as a synonym to UEFI and computers manufactured pre-2012 are now said to have a Legacy BIOS.

-A UEFI BIOS should be configured with Secure Boot.
-Unfortunately the Linux Kernel has no Intel RAID Driver and the SATA Operation should be configured to AHCI.
+The UEFI should be configured with Secure Boot for optimal Security and performance.

+Unfortunately the Linux Kernel has no Intel RAID Driver and the SATA Operation should be configured to AHCI in order for the Linux OS to be able to access any internal drives such as a NVMe SSD.

 This will use a Dell XPS 13 9365 as an example.
-The BIOS screen will slightly differ from model to model and manufacturer to manufacturer.
+The UEFI screen will slightly differ from model to model and manufacturer to manufacturer.

-For a Dell press ```F2``` while powering up to enter the UEFI BIOS Setup.
+For a Dell press ```F2``` while powering up to enter the UEFI Setup.

-For a Lenovo press ```F1``` while powering up to enter the UEFI BIOS Setup.
+For a Lenovo press ```F1``` while powering up to enter the UEFI Setup.

 ![img_020](./images/img_020.png)